Ice Dam Removal Company – How to Choose the Right One

 The truth is, ice dams are very dangerous to remove.
 Additionally, they are almost certain to take several hours at a minimum.
 If a company charges a minimum fee, that only signals they know what they are doing, not that they are trying to scam you.
 Typically there will be a minimum, then per hour and materials (Calcium Chloride).

 How Soon Can Your Company Arrive?

-It’s probably true that, if you’re actively searching for an ice dam removal company, you have an active leak from your roof.
-If you are calling in the dead of winter when everyone else is dealing with ice dams, the companies you call could be very busy.
+It’s probably true that if you’re actively searching for an ice dam removal company, you have an active leak from your roof.
+If you call in the dead of winter when everyone else is dealing with ice dams, the companies you call could be very busy.

 Is Your Company Fully Insured?